darkmat13r/libmypaint/doc/ANDROID.md

   - The API level is encoded in the compiler name.
 Use the same API for all third‑party libs you compile.
 - Versioned libraries
   - Android doesn’t support versioned SONAMEs. libmypaint’s build system already accounts for this via libtool.
 You’ll get plain `libmypaint.so`.

+## Performance on Android

+For a dedicated, staged plan to improve brush performance on real devices (profiling, JNI/bitmap pipeline optimizations, dirty-region updates, NEON/flags, optional GL path, and validation), see:
+- ANDROID_PERFORMANCE_PLAN.md

 ## License and attribution
 - libmypaint is ISC licensed.
 See COPYING.